Tuesday, June 29, 2010

 2B Jackie Robinson of Pasadena.
 Let me tell you how strong this position is for the Dodger region: Bobby Doerr of Fremont, Los Angeles is in the Hall of Fame.
 Chase Utley of Long Beach probably will be.
 (UPDATE: So much for that idea.)
 Freddy Sanchez of Burbank is already a 3-time All-Star.
 And none of them match the performance – let alone the impact on the game and on society at large – of Jack Roosevelt Robinson.

-Of course, Hall of Fame, All-Century Team, and Number 42 retired not just by the Dodgers (even though he played for the Brooklyn version, retiring before they moved to L.A.), but by Commissioner Bud Selig for all of baseball.
+Of course, Hall of Fame, All-Century Team, named to The Sporting News' 100 Greatest Baseball Players, and Number 42 retired not just by the Dodgers (even though he played for the Brooklyn version, retiring before they moved to L.A.), but by Commissioner Bud Selig for all of baseball.

 And, to think, I almost didn't include Jackie because he was born in Georgia, though his mother moved the family to Pasadena when he was 1 year old.
 Going the other way, Hall-of-Famer Joe Gordon was born in Los Angeles, but grew up in Portland, Oregon.

 SS Nomar Garciaparra of Bellflower.
 From age 23 to 29, he was one of the best players you'll ever see.
 At age 32, he briefly recaptured his former greatness.
 But injuries turned him from "What a player!" to "What might have been?"